An Improved Multi-access Coded Caching with Uncoded Placement: introduction

-The system works in two phases- a placement phase, and a delivery phase.
+\begin{itemize} \item each user is connected to $z$ neighboring caches in a cyclic wrap-around fashion, and has access to the data stored in those caches, i.e., each user $U_{\alpha}, \alpha \in \{0,1,\ldots,K-1\}$, has access to all the caches in the set $\mathcal{C}_\alpha$, where $\mathcal{C}_\alpha= \{C_{j \text{ mod } K}: j \in \{\alpha,\alpha+1,\ldots, \alpha+z-1\}\}.$ \item each cache has a memory size of $M =N \gamma $ files, where $\gamma \in \{\frac{k}{K}, k=1,2,\cdots, K\}$ is the normalized cache size, \item each user demands one among the $N$ files, and \item all the $K$ users are connected via an error-free shared link to the server. \end{itemize} The system works in two phases- a placement phase, and a delivery phase.
 In the placement phase the caches are filled with the content of the files from the servers' database prior to the users' requests.
 In the delivery phase, each user $U_{\alpha}$ demands a file from the database.
 The index of the file demanded by the user $U_{\alpha}$ is denoted by $d(\alpha)$.
 We denote ${\bf d} = (d(0) , d(1) , \ldots, d(K-1) )$ as the demand vector.
-We concentrate on the worst case scenario where the demand of each user is distinct.
 When the demands are revealed by each user, the server transmits coded symbols depending upon the demand vector and cache content at each user.
-With the help of the server transmissions and the accessible cache content, each user $U_{\alpha}$ decode the desired file $W^{d(\alpha)}$.
+With the help of the server transmissions and the accessible cache content, each user $U_{\alpha}$ decodes the desired file $W^{d(\alpha)}$.
 The multi-access coded caching problem is to develop placement and delivery schemes so as to minimize the transmission rate.